Tricky case of creating icons for small interfaces, written by our design team.

 Both ways could work, depending on the context:

 In theory, any icon should be universal, understandable, and fit well into the pixel grid.
-Meanwhile, the world is not perfect, designs are different, and sometimes you can sacrifice some parameters if the situation requires it.
+Meanwhile, the world is imperfect; designs are different, and sometimes, you can sacrifice some parameters if the situation requires it.

-The case above shows, that in small interfaces, the size leaves you choice but to approach these three points with dedicated attention and fine-tune each icon so that it can be clearly seen.
+The case above shows that in small interfaces, the size leaves you no choice but to approach these three points with dedicated attention and fine-tune each icon so that it can be seen.

 This website uses cookies.